© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Practice Camp 440m WSW of Braich-Ddu is a scheduled monument protected by Cadw under reference ME260.
 View the official record →

-Roman Practice Camp 440m WSW of Braich-Ddu is a Roman defence and practice camp situated in Meirionnydd, Wales.
+Roman Practice Camp 440m WSW of Braich-Ddu is a Roman defence and practice camp located in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME260.

 Roman Practice Camp 440m WSW of Braich-Ddu dates from the roman period, and is classified as a practice camp.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Practice Camp 440m WSW of Braich-Ddu is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME260.